arlimus/arlimus.github.io/src/contents/articles/gitlab.upgrade/index.md

 template: article.jade
 ---

 We've been happily running Gitlab for more than a year now, even though it was unmanaged and never upgraded.
 A few weeks ago I got my hands on it and decide to give upgrading a shot.
 "Can't be that hard".
-Fast-forward 3 weeks: I'm in the middle of an 1 hour automated upgrade procedure which is taking gitlab from the stone age to the future.
+Fast-forward 3 weeks: I'm in the middle of an 1 hour automated upgrade procedure which is taking Gitlab from the stone age to the future.

 <span class="more"></span>

+I'll explain how we got there and what you should consider if you're in a similar situation.

-How is it done?
-First off: Gitlab was running on a physical machine productively which I couldn't just take down without causing service downtimes.
+First off: Gitlab was running on a physical machine productively which I couldn't just take down or cause service downtimes.
 After all, it was Christmas, and that's not something you want to find in a giftbox.
-I switched to virtual machines which were easy to clone and back up.
+All data had to be moved and I couldn't clone the original system since it was running on bare metal.

 # Blind copy